WHAT YOU NEED TO KNOW

 Day 02 - Uluru base walk

 This morning will be an early rise, approximately 30 minutes before sunrise, to experience an incredible yoga class on a sand dune just next to our camp where we can see the sunrise at Uluru.
 After having a delicious breakfast at camp we will drive to Uluru where you will be dropped off to walk the entire (10km) or half (5km) base walk around Uluru.
-This is a great time for you to have a silent meditation by yourself to take at the moment or walk with the girls and take plenty of photos!
+This is a great time for you to have a silent meditation by yourself to take at the moment or walk and take plenty of photos!
 After reuniting following your incredible walk, we will have a picnic lunch by the base of Uluru.
 This afternoon (covid restrictions dependant) we will be met by a local indigenous guide who will teach us about the cultural significance of Uluru to the Anangu people and share some Tjukurpa (Dreamtime) stories with us.
 We will then visit the Uluru-Kata Tjuta National Park Cultural Center where you can learn more about Anangu culture and see old and new Aboriginal artworks and tools.
 After watching another magical sunset over Uluru, we will head to the Field of Lights exhibition next to Ayres Rock Resort.
 This is an incredible led art display that was set up by Bruce Munroe in the picturesque red sand dunes.

 Day 03 - Kata Tjuta